weismanm12/movies-analysis/README.md

 In this project I will be extracting public movie data from the popular movie and tv show database IMDb.
 IMDb contains information related to movies, tv shows, actors, actresses, and other visual entertainment content.
 For the purpose of this project I will be focusing exclusively on data related to movies.

 The [data related to IMDb](https://developer.imdb.com/non-commercial-datasets/) is publicaly available for non-commercial use on IMDb's website.
-In this project, I extracted, cleaned, and normalized this data and created a PostgreSQL database called "movies" to store this data locally.
-I then performed analysis to find trends in movie production, audience reception, and actor likeness.
+In this project, I extracted, cleaned, and normalized this data and created a PostgreSQL database called `movie` to store this data locally.
+I then performed analysis with SQL and Python to find and visualize trends in movie production, audience reception, and actor likeness.

 ---